Top 5 Things To Do In Waikiki Beach [Infographic]

 One of the main attractions and must-visit spots in the whole island is Waikiki, and its renowned Waikiki Beach.
 Annually, over 4 million tourists go to this Oahu gem.

-If it is your first time travelling to the world class beach, building your itinerary may be overwhelming.
-But you can start by doing these top 5 things you should do when at the Waikiki Beach:
+If it is your first time traveling to the world class beach, building your itinerary may be overwhelming.
+But you can start by doing these top 5 things you should do when at the Waikiki Beach.

 For the laid-back tourists